armagad/mcinterview/README.md

 Create a contact form that would be production-ready.
 *The form should have the following fields:*
 First Name, Last Name, Phone, Email, and a textarea for a message(1000 characters max.)
+All fields except for phone are required.

 Please use the design files in /graphics as a guide for the UI.